 Our Board of Directors presently has ten members.
-There are three directors in the class whose term of office expires in 2008.
+There are four directors in the class whose term of office expires in 2009.
 Each of the nominees listed below is currently a director of ours who was previously elected by the stockholders.
-If elected at the annual meeting, each of these nominees would serve until the 2011 annual meeting and until his or her successor is elected and has qualified, or, if sooner, until the director's death, resignation or removal.
-With the exception of Mr. Stelljes, no nominee has been proposed for election pursuant to any agreement or understanding between him or her and us.
-Mr. Stelljes has an employment agreement with our Adviser, which provides for his nomination to serve as a member of the board of directors.
+If elected at the annual meeting, each of these nominees would serve until the 2012 annual meeting and until his or her successor is elected and has qualified, or, if sooner, until the director's death, resignation or removal.